kcenon/thread_system/docs/DESIGN_IMPROVEMENTS.md

 06 Sep 2025 (Asia/Seoul)

 ## Overview
-This document presents a structured design improvement plan to address issues identified in NEED_TO_FIX.md.
+This document presents a structured design improvement plan to address issues tracked in the project's issue tracker.

 ## 1. Architecture Improvements